 I wish we could get together for tea and have conversations about how we homeschool and why and what's important.
 So often I read a blog post and want to say more, keep the conversation going.
 So this is my humble attempt to build a conversation via blogs.

 In addition to these important artistic activities of Drawing, Painting and Modeling, I'm going to humbly suggest we include Speech, Singing and playing music, Movement, Drama and Handwork and make a picture of a sturdy eight pillared education.
 Story is the vehicle for much of the curriculum and these pillars bring story to the children.

-Waldorf education is a lively artistic education that is process not product oriented.
-The main lesson page is a glimpse into something larger that has taken place.
+Waldorf education is a lively artistic education that is process, not product, oriented.
+The Main Lesson page is a glimpse into something larger that has taken place.
 The rest of the story that cannot be seen or captured on paper but lives within the human being.
 At home we are capable of incorporating all these elements.
-While we may not bring Eurhythmy or foreign languages we can bring these other pillars in the course of a days school work.
+While we may not bring Eurythmy or foreign languages we can bring these other artistic pillars in the course of a day's homeschooling experience.

 These other pillars are:

 Speech through story, song, verse, rhyme, blessings, prayer, moving into tongue twisters and memorized verse in the grades.
 Clear, articulated speech.
 Conscious speech.
 Playful speech.
 Speech in movement, Speech in harmony.
 What is being lost in speech in our time?

 SINGING AND MUSICAL INSTRUMENT